ahandsomeChineseboy/inet/tutorials/queueing/doc/Network.rst

 Network
 =======

-This step demonstrates how to combine queueing components to create a simplistic network.
+This step demonstrates combining queueing components to create a simplistic network.
-The network features two hosts communicating.
-The hosts are connected by a cable module which adds delay to the connection.
-Each host contains a packet source and a packet sink application, connected to the network level by an interface module.
+The network features two hosts (ExampleHost) communicating.
+The hosts are connected by a cable module (ExampleCable) which adds delay to the connection.
+Each host contains a packet source and a packet sink application, connected to the network level by an interface module (ExampleInterface).

 .. figure:: media/Network_TestCable.png
    :width: 30%